-Ordinary Member means the persons admitted to membership of the Company under clause 14.
+Ordinary Member means the persons admitted to membership of the Company under clause 15.

-‘Partner’ means in relation to any person:
+‘Partner’ means a natural person who is, in relation to any natural person:

-the spouse of that person;
+the spouse of that person; or

-another person of the opposite sex living with that person as that person’s husband or wife, as the case may be, on a bona fide domestic basis although not married to that person; or
+another person living with that person as that person’s husband or wife or, as the case may be, who is in a genuine de facto relationship with that person.

-another person of the same sex living with that person on a bona fide domestic basis in a same sex relationship.

 ‘person’ means a natural person, a company or any other legal entity, whether acting as a trustee or not.

 ‘Recipient’ means:

-a person who has worked in and contributed to the Australian music industry; or
+a natural person who has worked in and contributed to the Australian music industry; or

-a Relative of such a person;
+a Relative of a person listed in subclause (a);

-selected by the Board and ‘Recipients’ has a corresponding meaning.
+selected by the Board, and ‘Recipients’ has a corresponding meaning.

 ‘Register’ means the register of Members of the Company.

-‘Relative’ in relation to any natural person means the following persons:
+‘Relative’ in relation to a natural person means any of the following natural persons:

 the Partner of that person;

-the child of that person; and
+a Child of that person; or

-a person who at any time was dependant on that person for his or her maintenance, education or advancement in life.
+a person who is dependent on that person for the person’s maintenance, education or advancement in life.

 ‘seal’ means the common seal of the Company and includes any official seal of the Company.